yagizuygarunlu/Image_to_PDF/README.md

 dotnet run --project src/Image_to_PDF.csproj
 ```

-2. Choose one of the following options:
+2. For Image to PDF conversion:
    - Click "Select Image" to choose an image file
-   - Click "Paste from Clipboard" to use an image from your clipboard
+   - Or click "Paste from Clipboard" to use an image from your clipboard

-3. Preview your image in the application window
+   - Preview your image in the application window

-4. (Optional) Click "Browse" to choose a custom output location
+   - (Optional) Click "Browse" to choose a custom output location

-5. Click "Convert to PDF" to create your PDF file
+   - Click "Convert to PDF" to create your PDF file

+3. For HTML to PDF conversion:
+   - Enter your HTML content in the text box at the bottom
+   - Click "Convert HTML to PDF"
+   - The HTML content will open in your default browser
+   - Use the browser's print function (Ctrl+P) to save as PDF
+   - Select "Save as PDF" in the print dialog

 ## Dependencies